 For most social African safari animals the only chance of survival is to help one another.
 This works for the meerkats of the great Makgadikgadi Salt Pans, a large, awe-inspiring expanse of white nothingness.
 The unchanging habits of the Kalahari San bushmen and their unique spirit of reciprocal altruism and a truly environmentally sustainable way of life is what has allowed them to survive the challenges of living in the Kalahari for millennia.

-On holidays in Botswana or even on safaris in Botswana what becomes apparent is its diversity, from the delta and desert, to the large flat Chobe River meandering through the place where four countries meet.
+On holidays in Botswana or even on a luxury Botswana safari what becomes apparent is its diversity, from the delta and desert, to the large flat Chobe River meandering through the place where four countries meet.
 It is a country that can offer more than just safari tours to see amazing wildlife, it can also offer culture, not only that of the local people of Botswana, but also that of the first ever people, the bushmen.
 It is a country that can offer solutions and inspiration.